Chester Rows, Bridge St, Watergate St, Eastgate Street, Chester, CH1 1NG – Visit Now

 Chester is renowned for some of the most attractive and elegant shopping streets in the world and The Rows have a historic appeal that puts them on a par with Edinburgh’s Prince Street, The Shambles of York and the Old City of Bern in Switzerland.

-These charming shopping arcades of yesteryear must be one of Britain’s most prized ancient treasures.
+These charming shopping arcades of yesteryear are one of Britain’s best examples of 13th century architecture.
 Many of the buildings are listed and The Three Old Arches in Bridge Street is believed to be the oldest surviving shop face in Britain, with sections of the building dating back to 1274.
 Some are Victorian copies of the original black and white frontage, but still attractive to look at and awash with plenty of old-fashioned character.
+It’s places like Bridge Street that provide Chester with its unique character as a city.

 Lots of traders open late into the evening and the streets are just as magical after dark, with plenty of spots to duck inside and warm up.
 The Rows offer much more than just retail therapy and are one of Chester’s most photographed attractions for a good reason.

-Even if shopping isn’t your thing, this part of the city is well worth a visit to see the wonderful architecture which has been so well preserved.
+Even if shopping isn’t your thing, you can experience the Rows while hearing about the area and architecture’s history with Discover the Rows, a walking and audio tour.
+This part of the city is well worth a visit to see the living history in the architecture which has been so well preserved.